ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

 ## The approach
-*Describe the process of implementing the project, including any challenges faced or rationale for changes in scope from your initial application.
+<small>*Describe the process of implementing the project, including any challenges faced or rationale for changes in scope from your initial application.
 What were the key features of the tools you developed and how did you work with your supplier to determine your user needs for these?
-(Min 200 words)*
+(Min 200 words)*</small>

 The HDT project scope covered:
 <ol>